-In the early 1500s and 1600s, Boca Raton was also called "Thieves Inlet” named after the Tequesta Indians who were accused of stealing, and the local legend that pirates would use the port as a stopping point between raids.
-Some even say that the infamous pirate Blackbeard liked to frequently visit this port city, so much so that he even buried some of his treasure in the sands.
+In the early 1500s and 1600s, Boca Raton was also called "Thieves Inlet," named after the Tequesta Indians accused of stealing and the local legend that pirates would use the port as a stopping point between raids.
+Some even say that the infamous pirate Blackbeard frequently visited this port city, so much so that he buried some of his treasure in the sands.

 Do you like to spend your days at the beach?
-Then you are in luck!
+Then you are in luck.
 Boca Raton is home to some of the best beaches in all of Florida.
-Most famous for its pristine two-mile stretch of fluffy white sand and blue waters that are patrolled by lifeguards enjoy the surf and the sand on the Boca Raton coast.
+It is most famous for its pristine two-mile stretch of fluffy white sand and blue waters, patrolled by lifeguards who enjoy the surf and the sand on the Boca Raton coast.
 Described as isolated, serene, peaceful, and laid back, the beaches of Boca Raton are ideal for families.

 Make sure to visit these other beaches near Boca Raton, Florida!